MarkGotham/When-in-Rome/README.md

 - [Anthology](/Code/anthology.py) for retrieving instances of specific chords and progression from the analyses.
 - [Pitch_profile](/Code/Pitch_profiles/) for producing the profile and feature information discussed above.

-## Licence, Citation, External Apps, Contribution
+## Licence, Citation, Contribution

 ### Licence

-New content in this repository, including the new analyses, code, and the conversion (specifically) of existing analyses is available under the [CC BY-SA licence](https://creativecommons.org/licenses/by-sa/4.0/) (a free culture licence).
+New content in this repository, including the new analyses, code, and the conversion (specifically) of existing analyses is available under the [CC BY-SA licence](https://creativecommons.org/licenses/by-sa/4.0/) (a free culture licence) except by arrangement.
+Please get in touch with requests for special permission.

 For analyses that originated elsewhere and have been converted into the format used here, please refer to the original source for licence.